pb-7/sps-rag-system/README.md

 * Trade-offs between NumPy and FAISS retrieval
 * Importance of grounding LLM responses using retrieved context
 * Prompt design to reduce hallucination and enforce citation

 ---

+## 🧩 How It Works

+1. Documents are collected from official SPS PDFs
+2. Text is extracted and cleaned to remove formatting noise
+3. Documents are split into smaller chunks using different strategies
+4. Each chunk is converted into vector embeddings using multiple models
+5. A user query is embedded and matched against stored chunks
+6. Top relevant chunks are retrieved using similarity search (NumPy / FAISS)
+7. Retrieved context is passed to an LLM to generate a grounded answer with citations

+---